Nico-Curti/cardio/doc.md

   Returns
   ----
-  start: int; leftmost end of the interval containing a local maximum
+  start: int; index of the leftmost end of the interval containing a local maximum in the zero_crossing array

   Example
   ----